Doriyahh/TD-Game/README.md

 - Contributed to enemy types and behaviors
 - Contributed to End screen Menu behaviors
 - Contributed to tower behavior of priority enemy attacks
+- Contributed to balance changes for the enemies gold and damage
-- Contributed to adding png's to the enemies
+- Contributed to adding enemies to each of the rounds

 Josh: